kerylaw/PIYAKAST/replit.md

   - Trending page: Shows trending videos and live streams sorted by popularity
   - Live Now page: Displays all current live streams with real-time viewer counts
   - Videos page: Browse all videos with search, filtering, and sorting options
-  - Category pages: Dedicated pages for Gaming, K-Pop, Education, and Art content
+  - Category pages: Dedicated pages for K-Beauty, K-Pop, K-Drama, and K-Movie content

 ✓ Updated navigation:
-  - Changed "Music" category to "K-Pop" in sidebar navigation
+  - Changed categories to Korean-themed: K-Beauty, K-Pop, K-Drama, K-Movie
-  - Added routing for all new detail pages
+  - Added routing for all new detail pages with proper icons and colors
   - Implemented responsive category browsing with tabs for videos and live streams

 ✓ Enhanced content filtering: